mcleanGit/StaffTrack/README.md

 # 12 SQL: Employee Tracker

-Developers frequently have to create interfaces that allow non-developers to easily view and interact with information stored in databases.
-These interfaces are called **content management systems (CMS)**.
-Your assignment this week is to build a command-line application from scratch to manage a company's employee database, using Node.js, Inquirer, and MySQL.
+EmployeeTracker is an command-line application to manage a company's employee database.
+The app uses Node.js, Inquirer, and MySQL.
+As the app is not deployed, a link to a walkthrough video is provided at the end of this README. /The github repository for the app is found here: https://github.com/mcleanGit/StaffTrack.

-Because this application won’t be deployed, you’ll also need to create a walkthrough video that demonstrates its functionality and all of the following acceptance criteria being met.
-You’ll need to submit a link to the video and add it to the README of your project.
+This is the background User Story the app addresses:

 ## User Story